coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 ### Negative Energy Plane

-To an observer, there's little to see on the Negative Energy Plane.
+To an observer, there’s little to see on the Negative Energy Plane.
 It is a dark, empty place, an eternal pit where a traveler can fall until the plane itself steals away all light and life.
 The Negative Energy Plane is the most hostile of the Inner Planes, and the most uncaring and